tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 The 1.0 version of the JSONRPC protocol are described at [http://json-rpc.org/wiki/specification](http://json-rpc.org/wiki/specification).

 The 2.0 version of the JSONRPC protocol are describved at [http://jsonrpc.org/spec.html](http://jsonrpc.org/spec.html).

+JSONHTTP version 1.0 which is not any standard protocol at all.
+It requires both service name and method name on the url, and in case of HTTP GET also arguments as ?arg=value,... where values are strings or primitives.
+For POST, PUT, and DELETE a JSON array of values need to be written on the stream.

+JSONREST version 1.0 extending JSONHTTP and providing 'true' for _supportsREST()_ which will make the http transport always map methods starting with post, put, get, or delete to the http method.
+This can thereby deliver a true REST API.

 ## See also